cjdbarlow/Part-One/README.md

 Part One is a reference for trainees preparing for the CICM and ANZCA Primary Exams.
 * Part One **is**:
     * Designed to cover the *assessed* sections of the CICM and ANZCA curricula
-    * Designed to bring together information from a wide variety of sources
-    In enough depth to pass.
+    * Designed to do so **in enough detail to pass**
+    Use it as:
-        * Use it as a rough guide for the expected depth of knowledge required on a topic
+        * A rough guide for the expected depth of knowledge required on a topic
-        * Use it to correct your written answers
+        * A tool to correct your written answers
-        * Use it to find information you might find difficult to find elsewhere
+        * A source of information you might find difficult to find elsewhere
 * Part One **is not**:
     * A medical textbook
     * The definitive guide to the primary exam
-    Do not use it as a sole resource.
-Read widely.
     * A complete reference
-    There will be errors.
+    There will be both omissions and errors.
 If you find any, please let us know.

 ##Layout